circlespainter/quasar-skynet/README.md

 ## Getting started

-Optionally adjust the JVM settings at the end of `build.gradle` and the buffer size constant at the end of `Skynet.java`.
+Optionally adjust the JVM settings and main class at the end of `build.gradle` (`Skynet` is the idiomatic version and `SkynetChannels` is the channels-based one, closer to the Go program).
 Then:

 ```
 ./gradlew